The NewRock Model

 The systematic abuse of community built into the business model of Facebook and Google can be displaced—by design—with an approach to business that harmonizes commercial and community interests.
 As the NewRock model replicates and scales, it rewards behavior that protects community and punishes those who exploit.
 At the macro level, our stakeholder-responsive strategy provides a hedge against the systemic risks imbedded at the core of today’s consensus model.

 NewRock offers a scalable business model designed to fill strategic gaps in a globally dominant economic model whose results are socially inequitable, politically destabilizing, fiscally shortsighted and ecologically perilous.
-The current ‘consensus’ is ill equipped to address climate change.
+The current ‘consensus’ is ill-equipped to address climate change.
 Either business practices align interests to improve the environment or contribute to its decline.

 This challenge is best addressed with a replicable and scalable business model able to address systemic risks in a genuinely holistic fashion.
 NewRock’s hybrid model offers a for-profit means to incentivize and finance a low-carbon future while supporting the social entrepreneurs required to create healthy and sustainable communities.
 Absent a proactively inclusive economic model, current trends will continue to fracture societies, create oligarchies and fuel the extremism that accompanies the indignity of poverty, illiteracy and trans-generational exclusion.

 NewRock’s self-financed business model is designed to provide widespread access to affordable energy, pay-it-forward education and preventive healthcare accompanied by the broad-based prosperity required to sustain human development.
-Consensus solutions are unable to address systemic problems imbedded in today’s suboptimal economic model.
-Unless interests are aligned outside the current economic paradigm, change will not advance a genuinely systemic solution.
+Consensus model solutions are unable to address systemic problems imbedded in today’s suboptimal economic model.
+Unless interests are aligned outside the current paradigm, change will not advance a genuinely systemic solution.
 The NewRock model catalyzes long-term change by aligning interests around achievable savings and systemic efficiencies that foster healthy and resilient communities and nations.

 NewRock offers a more robust framework for business.
 Crafted to bridge the public-private divide, the model enables commercial partners to capitalize on bottom-up, stakeholder-inclusive growth able to generate the shared prosperity whose absence destabilizes development worldwide.
 Our hybrid approach addresses structural flaws while evoking a common sense of purpose that cannot be engaged with appeals to nationalism or ideology.
 With a globally adaptable financial strategy, NewRock incentivizes the steady reduction of fiscal subsidies by shifting economies in the direction of inclusion, stability, resilience, fiscal foresight and sustainability.
 We offer: